swcarpentry/website/_posts/2017/11/2017-11-30-champions-2nd-summary.md

 The last Carpentries' Champions call led by Jonah Duckles was well attended, with representatives from Australia, South Africa, Ethiopia, the US, the UK, New Zealand and Norway.

-As an icebreaker activity, attendees were asked to describe the most amazing event/conference/workshop/meetup they had ever attended.
-The following were singled out:

-- [Kiwi foo](http://www.baacamp.org/), an 'unconference' bringing together creatives, government, policy wonks and technologists to think about making a better world.
-- [Bayesian Models in Ecology Workshop at SESYNC](https://www.sesync.org/opportunities/bayesian-modeling-data), a great combination of lecture/theory and working in small groups, with an emphasis on peer learning.
-- [Fosdem](https://www.fosdem.org), the Free and Open Source Developers European Meeting, run by volunteers, with a wide range of topics.
-While it had a very self-organised vibe, everything pretty much worked.
-- [useR 2017](https://user2017.brussels/), a first time of connecting with the R community in person.
-Open, welcoming, attendees of diverse backgrounds, amazing food - I learned so much!
-- Midwest Data Librarian Symposium, a form of un-conference, but in a active learning and participating environment.
-- [CODATA-RDA Research Data Science Summer School, Trieste, Italy](http://indico.ictp.it/event/7974/) - Most of the instructors are from the Carpentries and the quality of lessons is great - a variety of tools/skills taught over 2 weeks (from Unix to Machine Learning in R).

 After the introductions and a review of the [last call](https://software-carpentry.org/blog/2017/08/champs-call.html), attendees were divided up into four breakout rooms to discuss (while keeping the following three questions in mind) an event that promoted a sense of excitement about new research tools.

 - What made the event engaging and exciting?